rust-lang/book/src/ch15-06-reference-cycles.md

 `Rc<T>` instance to be cleaned up.

-Because the value that `Weak<T>` references might have been dropped, to do anything with the value that a `Weak<T>` is pointing to, you must make sure the value still exists.
+Because the value that `Weak<T>` references might have been dropped, to do anything with the value that a `Weak<T>` is pointing to you must make sure the value still exists.
 Do this by calling the `upgrade` method on a `Weak<T>` instance, which will return an `Option<Rc<T>>`.
 You’ll get a result of `Some` if the `Rc<T>` value has not been dropped yet and a result of `None` if the